lildude/phpZenfolio/docs/README.md

   - More In-depth Usage Details
     - Instantiating the Client
     - Interacting with the Zenfolio API
-      - Making Changes
+      - Creating Objects and Making Changes
-      - Special Cases
 - [Authentication](authentication.md)
 - [Uploading & Replacing Images](uploading.md)
   - Upload a Local File